 My Recommendation

-Base in Edinburgh if: your shoot includes Edinburgh locations, you're heading east or south, or your client team wants to be in the capital.
+Base in Edinburgh if: your shoot includes Edinburgh locations, you're heading east or south to the Borders or East Lothian, you need the picture-postcard Old Town look, or your client team wants to stay in the capital.

-Base in Glasgow if: your shoot is primarily in the western Highlands, Loch Lomond, or Argyll; you need more affordable accommodation; or your locations are urban and gritty.
+Base in Glasgow if: your shoot is primarily in the western Highlands, Loch Lomond, or Argyll; you need more affordable accommodation; your locations are urban and need brutalist or industrial texture; or you're hitting Edinburgh during Festival or Hogmanay.

 For most international productions doing a mix of city and landscape work, Edinburgh remains the default.
-But it's worth the conversation.
+But the right answer depends on the brief, the dates, and the locations.
+The fuller picture sits in the Edinburgh fixer page and Glasgow fixer page.